 - Loss of vision or double vision

-- Altered or loss of sense of taste
+- Altered or lost sense of taste or smell

 - Beginning or completing tasks